Johny-hj/Face_recognition_attendance_system/README.md

 3. Connect your repository
 4. Render will detect and use `render.yaml` automatically
 5. After deployment, open the **Render Shell** and run:
+Note:
+Deployment Status: The application was deployed to Render; however, the deployment was unsuccessful due to the large size and resource requirements of dependencies such as dlib, OpenCV, and other face-recognition-related libraries.
+These dependencies significantly increase build size and memory consumption, exceeding the platform's deployment constraints.
+Further optimization and dependency management are required before the application can be successfully deployed.
 ```bash
 flask init-db
 flask seed-admin